Digital Nomad Life in Sauteurs, Grenada

 What do people find most challenging about the culture in Sauteurs?

 "Expats in Sauteurs may find the pace of life challenging as it is significantly slower compared to Western countries.
 This laid-back lifestyle can affect business transactions and public services, which may take longer than expected.
 Language can also be a challenge as the local dialect, Grenadian Creole, is widely spoken.
 While English is the official language, the local dialect can be difficult to understand for newcomers.
 The local cuisine, while delicious, can be quite spicy and may not suit everyone's palate.
 Adjusting to the local food can be a challenge for some expats.
 The high cost of living can also be a challenge for expats in Sauteurs, Grenada.
 Imported goods, in particular, can be quite expensive due to import taxes.
 Lastly, the hot and humid climate can be difficult to adjust to, especially for those used to cooler climates.
-The hurricane season, which runs from June to November, can also be a concern," explained one expat living in Sauteurs, Grenada.
+The hurricane season, which runs from June to November, can also be a concern," remarked one foreigner who made the move to Sauteurs.

 What residency documents or visas did I need if I will be in Sauteurs for a while?